Psychpsyo/Receipt-Cards/README.md

 # Receipt-Cards
-This prints [Cross Universe](https://crossuniverse.net/jp) decks on a receipt printer.
+This prints [Cross Universe](https://crossuniverse.net/jp) decks on a receipt printer, using [the python escpos library](https://github.com/python-escpos/python-escpos)..
-Currently, the ZJ-5890T is the only supported printer.
-If you have a different printer, feel free to add support for it.
+Currently, the ZJ-5890T is the only supported printer - if you have a different printer, feel free to add support for it.

 ## How to Print
 Here's how you print the included example deck.